corinnawegner/DLN_project_G03/README.md

-Setup warning: Just around the time of project submission there occured an [issue](https://github.com/nltk/nltk/issues/3308) with the `nltk` library, which is used in the project.
+**Setup warning**: Just around the time of project submission there occured an [issue](https://github.com/nltk/nltk/issues/3308) with the `nltk` library, which is used in the project.
 If it persists to exist in the future and causes problems with the setup, it might be necessary to download an older version:

 `
 pip install nltk==3.9b1